CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 40 minutes

 - A user needs a menu system to be able to view the status of devices (TODO)

 Estimate: 1 hour

-- A user needs a menu system to be able to configure the devices (TODO)

-Estimate: 1 hour